 At present, we’re aiming to give students approximately 15 hours of “in class” time per week (60-70% of your timetable).
 However, this may vary depending on the size of the college, and with government advice.
 Currently, in-person classes will cover no fewer than 8 hours per week (around 40%).

-Please note that face-to-face teaching time may vary for the following courses that are not delivered by Kaplan: University of Bristol International Foundation Programme; Engineering and Physical Sciences Foundation Certificate at the University of Nottingham; University of York International Pathway College programmes.
-You can read more about the Autumn 2020 plans for these programmes here.
+Please note that face-to-face teaching time may vary for the following courses that are not delivered by Kaplan: University of Bristol International Foundation Programme; University of York International Pathway College programmes.
+You can read more about plans for these programmes here.